rebelsky/sams-assorted-musings-reflections/great-quotation-vu.md

 *Topics/tags: [Miscellaneous](index-misc), music, Web comics, short*

-One in a while, I start reading a Web comic.
+Once in a while, I start reading a Web comic.
 A few weeks ago, I started reading [Bad Machinery](http://scarygoround.com/badmachinery/) because it was nominated for some award or other.
-I'm still not sure how I feel about the strip; there's a clear British school focus, the introduction went on a bit long, and I haven't found myself really enamored of any of the character yet.
+I'm still not sure how I feel about the strip; there's a clear British school focus and  the introduction went on a bit long, and I haven't found myself really particularly enamored of any of the character yet.
 But some parts are really awesome.

 Here's one of them.